 You’ll want to do this early in the morning to avoid the crowds and most importantly the heat.
 There is little shade on the walk and the sun can be relentless.

 Most of the walk goes along the Campuhan Ridge with some rice fields and jungle on either side.
 After a while, you’ll be walking on a road with some small restaurants and art stores.
 This is the perfect place for a little break.
 You can enjoy fresh coconuts or fruit shakes and have a rest before heading back.

 The walk officially begins at Ibah Restaurant, Spa and Villas.
 It’s quite easy to find if you enter it into Google Maps and head to the left when you see the Ibah sign.
 There are signs pointing you towards the walk.

 The walk ends at Karsa Cafe, although you can go further if you like.
-Just keep in mind you have to walk back unless you have a driver picking you up somewhere.
+Just keep in mind you have to walk back unless you have a driver picking you up somewhere on the other side.

 The next stop on your trip will be Ubud’s Royal Palace.
-The drive to get here is only about 3 minutes and it’s in the heart of Ubud.
-The Palace was built between 1800 and 1823 and you can visit it free of charge.
+The drive to get here is only about 5 minutes since it is located in the heart of Ubud.
+The palace was built between 1800 and 1823 and you can visit it free of charge.

 The architecture is stunning and it’s a great place to take pictures.
 The area of the palace that is open to the public is not very large so you do not need a lot of time here.

 The royal family lives in the palace for some time of the year.
 There are many cultural events and ceremonies hosted here such as dances and musical performances.